dlt-hub/create-dlthub-workspace/CONTRIBUTING.md

 # Contributing

-This project uses a standard `src/` layout and `uv` for local development.
+Thanks for helping improve `create-dlthub-workspace`.
+This project uses a standard Python `src/` layout, `uv` for environment management, `ruff` for formatting/linting, and `mypy` for type checking.

+The package itself supports Python 3.10+.
+Generated dltHub workspaces currently target Python 3.12+ because their scaffold dependencies do.

 ## Setup

-Install dependencies into a local virtual environment:
+Install development dependencies into a local virtual environment:

 ```bash
 make dev